telerik/xaml-docs/controls/radpropertygrid/features/scrolling.md

-Since __RadPropertyGrid__ utilizes UI virtualization, it only initializes those PropertyGridField that should be currently displayed in the view port.
+Since __RadPropertyGrid__ utilizes UI virtualization, it only initializes those PropertyGridFields that should be currently displayed in the view port.
 Thus, if one aims to bring some PropertyDefinition's PropertyGridField into view, a standard visual tree traversal will not do the work.

 ## The ScrollIntoViewAsync method